yraman17/yraman17/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi!
-My name is Yashas Raman and I am a second-year undergraduate student at UC Irvine majoring in computer science, with minors in statistics and bioinformatics.
+My name is Yashas Raman and I am a second-year undergraduate student at UC Irvine majoring in computer science, with a minor in statistics.
 ## 🧠 Interests

 - **Bioinformatics (CS x Bio)**